Digital-Feminist-Network/sineater/README.md

 # SINEATER

-Python utilities for working with Instagram data.
-This utility came out of a research need for the [Digital Feminist Network](https://digfemnet.org/).
+Python utilities for working with Instagram data harvested with [instaloader](https://github.com/instaloader/instaloader).
+These utilities came out of a research need for the [Digital Feminist Network](https://digfemnet.org/).

 ## License